lerummi/pygame-template/README.md

 1. Open this project in VS Code or GitHub Codespaces
 2. Click "Reopen in Container" when prompted (VS Code) or wait for Codespaces to finish setup
-3. The server starts automatically in the background
+3. **Manually start the server** using one of these methods:
+   - Run the command: `./start-server.sh`
+   - Or use VS Code Command Palette (Cmd/Ctrl+Shift+P): `Tasks: Run Task` → `Start Pygbag Auto-Reload Server`
-4. A preview window will automatically open showing your game at http://localhost:8000
+4. Access your game at http://localhost:8000
 5. Server logs are visible in the Terminal output to monitor for errors

 ### Option 3: Local Development